Sherchryst/ft_transcendence/db/schema.md

 - role: ENUM NOT NULL DEFAULT `member`
 	- `admin`: The user is a moderator of the channel.
 		- A channel administrator can ban or mute users except channel owner.
-		- Channel administrator can also promote other users to channel administrator, as well as demote channel administrators.
-		- A channel administrator cannot demote himself or the channel owner.
 	- `member`: The user is a member of the channel.
 		- The user can send messages to the channel if not banned or muted.
 - last_read_at: TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP